techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-play-7t-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Google Drive is a prominent cloud storage and file-sharing platform.
 You’re missing out if you don’t use it.
 It lets you synchronize data across devices, access files in the cloud, and create presentation slides, spreadsheets, forms, and documents (online and offline).

-Transferring data from Honor 90 Pro to Samsung S23 is seamless with Google Drive.
+Transferring data from Honor Play 7T to Samsung S23 is seamless with Google Drive.
 Here’s what to do:

 1. Launch Google Drive on your old Android and tap **New > Upload**.
 The **New**button features only a **plus sign** on some devices.